1coderookie/Kobra2ProInsights/docs/hardware/mainboard.md

 ![Stock mobo pinout](../assets/images/mobo_K2Pro_pinout_labeled_web.jpg)

 If you want to see which specific components I connected to which specific connectors at the MKS board (besides the ones I'll mentioned down below), just have a look at the `printer.cfg` I'm offering **[here](https://github.com/1coderookie/Klipper4Kobra2series/blob/main/Kobra2Pro/MKS/Robin_Nano_v3.1/MKS-Nano-v31_K2Pro_printer.cfg)**.

-However, there are a few things I'd like to point out.
+To make it easier for you, I made a table where you can see the according wiring/connections I made.
+Before showing that table here, let me point out a few things first though:

-1. **Connections Of 24V, H+/H-, LOGIC GND, CHASSIS_GND**
+1. **Connections Of 24V, H+/H-, GND, CHASSIS_GND**
-    When you look at the pinouts of the stock wiring, you'll notice that at the main ribbon cable that connects to the printhead (called "E-CON") there are the pins LOGIC GND, CHASSIS GND, 24V and H+/H- given.
+    When you look at the pinouts of the stock wiring, you'll notice that at the main ribbon cable that connects to the printhead (called "E-CON") there are the pins GND, CHASSIS GND, 24V and H+/H- given.

-    Basically the *24V* and the *LOGIC GND* are lead to the breakout board PCB of the printhead, from there the belonging components get the according connection.
+    Basically the *24V* and the *GND* are lead to the breakout board PCB of the printhead, from there the belonging components get the according connection.
 So you can can connect those ones to one of the two connectors of the MKS board which deliver the 24V continously - I personally used connector "J5" for that.
     *Make sure to NOT connect CHASSIS GND as well here (see further down below)!*
     When you then make the connections for the individual parts like the printhead's fans, the thermistor and so on, look at the pinout and check the according pin assignment.
-Since you already connected 24V and LOGIC GND, you then only have to connect the according signal pin to the MKS board.
+Since you already connected 24V and GND, you then only have to connect the according signal pin to the MKS board.
     As an example: fan F0 (part cooling fan) needs 24V and 'F0', which is the signal (to be more precise: it's the individual PWM driven GND connection).
 Since it already gets the 24V from the head's breakout board where it's connected to and you already connected 24V to J5, you only need to connect 'F0' to the according connection at the MKS board - I used 'FAN1' = PC14 for that.
-    The thermistor of the hotend (called 'Heat probe' at the pinout schematic) on the other hand connects to 'T0' and LOGIC GND.
-Since you already connected LOGIC GND to J5 and the thermistor gets that connection from the head's breakout board, you only have to connect 'T0' to the according pin at the MKS board - I used 'TH1' = PC1 for that.
+    The thermistor T0 of the hotend on the other hand connects to 'T0' and GND.
+Since you already connected GND to J5 and the thermistor gets that connection from the head's breakout board, you only have to connect 'T0' to the according pin at the MKS board - I used 'TH1' = PC1 for that.

     Then we have the *CHASSIS GND* at both the E-CON and X-CON ribbon cable connectors.
 Basically this is protective earth (if that's the correct English term).
     At the stock mainboard, we have copper plated mounting holes, where one wire is being connected to which then connects to the protective earth of the power supply.
 Since we don't have these copper plated mounting holes at the MKS board, you can just connect all CHASSIS GND wirings together with the wire that's running to the protective erath of the PSU.

     Then we have three *H+* and *H-* connectors at the E-CON ribbon cable.
 These are the 24V connections for the heater cartridge.
-    *DON'T connect them together with the 24V and LOGIC GND connections mentioned above!*
+    *DON'T connect them together with the 24V and GND connections mentioned above!*
     Due to the higher current that will flow when heating up the cartridge heater for the hotend and the thin wires being used at the E-CON ribbon cable, we have three wires/connections for each *H+* and *H-* here.
     You now have to bundle the *H+* wires and connect them to an individual *thicker* wire.
     Same with the *H-* wires - bundle them up and connect an individual *thicker* wire to them.